Staff profile

 I work on the cultural and intellectual history of the Eastern Mediterranean world during the Roman and late antique periods.
 After my first degree in Milan, I went to Oxford for an M.Phil. and a D.Phil., and later held fellowships at Harvard University Dumbarton Oaks, and at the Princeton University Society of Fellows (2015-18).
 I joined Durham in 2018, and, since 2020, I am Fellow of the Higher Education Academy.
 Currently, I am on research leave with the support of the British Academy and the Institute for Advanced Study in Princeton, New Jersey.
 In MT 2024, I am Visiting Fellow at All Souls College, Oxford.

-My current research focuses on the emergence and development of Syriac literature and culture in the broader context of the Graeco-Roman Near East and the diffusion of Christianity.
+My current research project focuses on the emergence and development of Syriac literature and culture in the broader context of the Graeco-Roman Near East and the diffusion of Christianity.
 I am writing a monograph on this subject, with a focus on the encounters of Syriac culture with Graeco-Roman civilization.
 This project brings together literature and epigraphic and documentary sources both in Greek and in Syriac, and it focuses on education and schooling as the lens through which to assess and study the history of culture.

 I have recently published a book on Greek and Syriac literature in dialogue form by Christian authors during late antiquity (Oxford University Press, 2019).
 These dialogues, on religious, philosophical, and political subjects, show that the classical dialogue form did not disappear with the rise of Christianity but was instead transformed, and reinvigorated, alongside of cultural and religious change.
 This vibrant tradition of writing in dialogue form (at least sixty dialogues survive until the end of the sixth century CE, only in Greek and Syriac) attests to the emergence and the development of a particular culture of debate on theological and philosophical matters.
 Academic reviewers describe this book as "a significant advance in scholarship" (JECS), "opening up the field" (BMCR), and "an opus magnum" (MEG).
 Read more here.